 I melted the reserved candy and placed it in a small ziplock bag.
 Cover a flat surface with parchment paper, then snip a little corner off the ziplock.

 Hold the cake pop in one hand and the ziplock in the other.
 Quickly drizzle the candy over one side of the pop, then flip it over and do the other side.
 Start your drizzle off the pop, and it will look a little neater.

 These arrow toppers are so cute and easy to make.
-Start by cutting out a 1.5-inch wide strip of cardstock.
+Start by cutting out a 1.5-inch wide strip of gold cardstock.
 Fold this strip in half lengthwise, then trim the end of the strip on an angle.
 Cut a 1-inch length from the strip, also on an angle.

 Snip parallel lines into the edge of this piece to create the feathers.
 Repeat with the remaining card stock until you have enough feathers to decorate each cake pop.

 Attach the feathers to the end of the lollipop sticks with double-sided tape or a glue stick.

 I may be biased, but I don't think these Pink Cake Pops could get much cuter!
 Wouldn't it be fun to surprise someone with these on Valentine's Day?